Mangai2024/Medical_Insurance_cost_prediction/README.md

 R²: 0.8139

-🔍 Insights
+Insights

-Smoking has the highest impact on insurance charges.
+Smoking has the highest impact on insurance charges

-BMI and Age interact strongly with smoking habits.
+BMI and Age interact strongly with smoking habits

-Random Forest (tuned) gave the best performance with R² = 0.83.
+Random Forest tuned gave the best performance with R² around 0.83

-Feature Engineering improved interpretability but did not outperform tuned Random Forest in score (still useful for interview explanation).
+Feature Engineering improved interpretability but did not outperform tuned Random Forest in score

-🚀 Future Improvements
+Future Improvements

-Apply hyperparameter tuning with RandomizedSearchCV / GridSearchCV
+Apply hyperparameter tuning with RandomizedSearchCV or GridSearchCV

 Perform cross-validation for robust estimates

 Try log-transform of target (charges) to reduce skewness

-Deploy as a simple web app (Streamlit / FastAPI) for real-world usage
+Deploy as a simple web app (Streamlit or FastAPI) for real-world usage

-📝 Conclusion
+Conclusion

 This project demonstrates how machine learning can predict medical insurance costs effectively.
-Among all models tested, Random Forest Regressor with hyperparameter tuning achieved the best performance (R² ≈ 0.83).
-Feature engineering provided interpretability and domain insights, which are crucial in practical applications even if the score didn’t improve further.
+Among all models tested, Random Forest Regressor with hyperparameter tuning achieved the best performance with R² around 0.83.
+Feature engineering provided interpretability and domain insights, which are crucial in practical applications even if the score did not improve further.